Nesterov

-Nesterov (Не́стеров), until 1938 known by its German name Stallupönen (Stalupėnai; Stołupiany) and in 1938-1946 as Ebenrode, is a town and the administrative center of Nesterovsky District in Kaliningrad Oblast, Russia, located 140 km east of Kaliningrad, near the Russian-Lithuanian border on the railway connecting Kaliningrad Oblast with Moscow.
+Nesterov (NESS-te-rov, Нестеров, until 1938 Stallupönen, Stalupėnai, Stołupiany; from 1938 to 1946: Ebenrode) is a town and the administrative center of Nesterovsky District in the Kaliningrad Oblast of Russia, located 140 km east of Kaliningrad, near the Russian-Lithuanian border on the railway connecting Kaliningrad Oblast with Moscow.
 Population figures:

 History

+Early history

 In the Middle Ages, the area in Old Prussia had been settled by the Nadruvian tribe of the Baltic Prussians.
 It was conquered by the Teutonic Knights in about 1276 and incorporated into the State of the Teutonic Order.
 From the 15th century onwards, the Knights largely resettled the lands with Samogitian and Lithuanian colonists.
 Since 1466, it was part of the Kingdom of Poland as a fief held by the Teutonic Order.